omniaintranet/OmniaDocsG2/working-with-documents/controlled-documents-in-publapp/index.rst

 + Document management settings set up in the publishing app settings.
 + A menu option for controlled documents in the page menu (publishing app settings).

+Here's an example with a layout for controlled documents:

+.. image:: controlled-documents-app.png

+You use it the same way as is described for publishing layouts.

 For more information see:

-+ :doc:`Publishing layouts </admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index>`
++ :doc:`Layouts for publishing apps </admin-settings/business-group-settings/publishing-apps/publishing-v7/layout-v7/index>`
 + :doc:`Document picker settings </admin-settings/business-group-settings/settings/document-picker/index>`
-+ :doc:`Publishing app settings </pages/page-settings/publishing-app-settings-612/index>`
++ :doc:`Publishing app settings </pages/page-settings/index>`

-Here's an example with a layout for controlled documents:

-.. image:: controlled-documents-app.png

-You use it the same way as is described for controlled documents.